pjanec/dirigent/README.md

 #### Launch plan

 Launch plan comprises just a list of apps to be launched in given order.
-At most one plan at a time can be active.
+Multiple parallel plans can be active at a time.

 Each app in the launch plan has the following attributes: